StealthFox98/datacamp-ds-03-data-manipulation-pandas/README.md

-# hapter 3.
+# Chapter 3.
 Data Manipulation with pandas